-- that is placed or undertaken personally, or by another person on their behalf.
+- which is placed or undertaken personally, or by another person on their behalf.

-3.1 The expectations of the Inspector-General (IG) are in direct accord with the professional codes, regarding advertising and marketing of debt agreements.
+3.1 The expectations of the Inspector-General (IG) directly accords with the professional codes, regarding advertising and marketing of debt agreements.

-3.3 It is also important that advertising or marketing is balanced in that it represents both the positive and negative consequences of entering into a debt agreement.
+3.3 It is also important that advertising or promotions are balanced in that they represent both the positive and negative consequences of entering into a debt agreement.

 3.4 The IG expects DAAs to ensure that any third parties working for or on behalf of them in promoting debt agreements and/or their services are aware of their obligations under the ACL generally and the expectations of the IG outlined in this guidance document.

 3.5 DAAs should ensure that any commercial arrangements which they enter with third parties for promoting debt agreements and/or their services do not compromise their independence, certification duties and overriding fiduciary obligations to debtors.

-3.7 The IG’s expectations are based upon the need for:
+3.7 The IG’s expectations as outlined here are based upon the need for:

-3.11 The IG will hold DAAs responsible under this guideline for any advertising or marketing done by them (or on their behalf), either individually or jointly, and whether expressly or impliedly authorised by them.
+3.10 The IG will hold DAAs responsible under this guideline for any advertising or promotional activities undertaken by them (or on their behalf), either individually or jointly, and whether expressly or impliedly authorised by them.

-4.1 Advertising and marketing can amount to conduct which is false, misleading or deceptive.
+4.1 Advertising and promotional activities can amount to conduct which is false, misleading or deceptive.

-4.2 DAAs, brokers and other promoters of debt agreements should be mindful that their target audience may be vulnerable—due to financial hardship or poor financial literacy—and unable to judge what is in their best interests.
+4.2 DAAs, trustees, brokers and other promoters of debt agreements should be mindful that their target audience may be vulnerable - due to financial hardship or poor financial literacy - and unable to judge what is in their best interests.

 4.4 Common ways in which advertising and marketing of debt agreements and related services may mislead or deceive include (but are not limited to):